Anurag2514/100Hires-portfolio/Research/Sources.md

 ### Research Materials Collected

-1. LinkedIn Post - AI Skills and Knowledge Gaps
+1. LinkedIn: AI Skills and Knowledge Gaps
-2. LinkedIn Post - What If The Best GEO Strategy Is The One You Stopped Investing In?
+2. LinkedIn: What If The Best GEO Strategy Is The One You Stopped Investing In?
 3. YouTube: The SEO Industry Is Obsessed With The Wrong AI Metric

 ### Key Themes Identified